al6obasi/Smartway/README.md

 ----------------------------------------------
 Some usage instructions
-From within the root directory:
+From within the root directory open app directory then to  :

 ----------------------
 Start : npm start , once you had Installed Dependencies   you can run it using   http-server -a localhost -p 8000 -c-1